veerababu12/internpe-task-1/README.md

 # internpe-task-1
-making simple calculator using html,css,js
+making a simple responsive calculator using html,css,js